-When a plan to join the Metropolitan Railway line from Liverpool Street was suggested, it was realised the curve of the track would be too tight and so the station would need relocation.
+When a plan to join the Metropolitan Railway line to Liverpool Street was suggested, it was realised the curve of the track would be too tight and so the station would need relocation.
 The next station on the line, St Mary’s (Whitechapel Road) was now deemed too close and so it was closed.
-The new station was opened in 1938.
-Amazingly, the track needed to be lowered by 7 feet as the new station was completely subterranean.
+The new Aldgate East was opened in 1938 with a modernist design.
+The station had moved only 150 metres (500 feet) but unlike the previous incarnation, the new Aldgate East was completely subterranean.
+As a result, the track needed to be lowered by 7 feet.
 To achieve this without closing the line, the engineers dug under the existing tracks and kept them aloft with huge wooden tresses.
 Then 900 workmen used hooks to lower the entire track in one night.

 Remnants of the old station can still be seen however it’s hard to see in the dark of the underground tunnels as the trains pass by.
 There are a number of abandoned stations on the London Underground such as Aldwych and York Road, each having its own interesting tale.

 Pingback: York Road - An Abandoned London Underground Station